 COLLEGE READY FLORIDA

 Apply Yourself Florida (Florida College Application Week), part of the American College Application Campaign, aspires to position every graduating senior to complete at least one postsecondary application.
 High schools help students complete applications with the support of trained volunteers, and school-wide activities promote a college-going culture for younger students.
 Register here to be part of Apply Yourself Florida 2017.
 You can also view highlights from the most recent Florida College Application Week.

 For more information, including access to the Apply Yourself Florida Toolkit, click here.

 Florida FAFSA Challenge strives to boost the number of Florida seniors completing the Free Application for Federal Student Aid (FAFSA), which helps students qualify for financial aid like Pell Grants to pay for their college expenses.
 Florida high school seniors annually leave behind over $100 million in Pell grants alone!
 To see how your school or district is doing in regards to FAFSA completion, click here.
 The next Florida FAFSA Challenge begins when the 2018-19 FAFSA application opens on October 1, 2017.
 Register here to be part of the 2017-18 Florida FAFSA Challenge.
-You can also check out highlights from the inaugural Florida FAFSA Challenge.
+You can also check out highlights from the most recent Florida FAFSA Challenge.

 For more information, including access to the Florida FAFSA Challenge Toolkit, click here.

 Florida College Decision Day recognizes and celebrates high school seniors for their postsecondary plans and encourages all students to prepare early for college.
 Held around May 1, it coincides with the date when seniors typically must inform colleges of their plans to enroll.
 Register here to be part of the 2018 Florida College Decision Day.
 You can also view highlights from 2017 Florida College Decision Day.

 For more information, including access to the Florida College Decision Day Toolkit, click here.